telerik-boneyard/platform-deliveries-hybrid-dl/README.md

 # Configuration

-The Deliveries sample app comes fully functional, but to see it in action you must link it to your own Telerik Platform account.
+The Deliveries sample app comes fully functional, but to see it in action you must link it to a Telerik Platform app.

-To do that, set the App ID for your Telerik Backend Services project.
-This is a unique string that links the sample mobile app to a project in Telerik Backend Services where all the data is read from/saved.

-1. Click the "Try in AppBuilder" button to clone the repository in AppBuilder.<br>
+1. Click the **Run in the Platform** button to clone the repository in Telerik Platform.<br>
-	An app called "My App" is created for you with an AppBuilder project set up.
-2. Click **My App** in the navigation bar at the top to go the app home.
-3. Create a Backend Services project.
-4. Once the Backend Services project is ready, go to **App ID & Tokens**.
+	A new Telerik Platform app is created for you.
+You can view the app source code on the Code tab.
+2. Click the **Data** tab and then click **Enable Data**.
+4. Click the **Settings** tab.
-5. Take note of your App ID and API Master Key.
+5. Take note of your **App ID** and **API Master Key**.
-6. Go back to the AppBuilder project.
+6. Go back to **Code**.
 3. Open the `config.js` file.
-4. Set the `Config.AppId` value to the App ID of your Telerik project.
+4. Set the `Config.AppId` value to the App ID that you acquired earlier.
-5. Set the `Config.MasterKey` value to the API Master Key of your Backend Services project.
+5. Set the `Config.MasterKey` value to the API Master Key that you acquired earlier.

 # Running the Sample

-Once the app is configured, you can run it either on a real device or in the Telerik AppBuilder simulator.
+Once the app is configured, you can run it either on a real device or in the Telerik Platform simulator.

 To run it, follow the steps in the product's documentation: [Running Apps on Devices](http://docs.telerik.com/platform/appbuilder/testing-your-app/running-on-devices/working-with-devices).